 - Enjoy food – so often we make ourselves feel bad about enjoying food.
 We definitely want to eat things that make our bodies feel good, but it’s also wonderful to savor delicious food.
 Eat the chocolate cake with every ounce of joy and happiness you can.
 If this is a struggle for you – read Women Food and God by Geneen Roth (it’s life-changing)

 - Be yourself – whenever you can, be fully yourself.
-You can feel when you’re wearing a mask.
+You can feel it when you’re hiding who you are.
 If you’re in a situation where it’s unsafe to be yourself, that’s different, but try as much as you can to be totally who you are in every situation.

 - Understand what the ego is and how to let it go – understanding that we each have an egoic mind within us is incredibly powerful.
 Read an Eckhart Tolle book or watch one of his talks on ego and mindful living.

 - Read great books – read books that inspire and motivate you.
 Check out our article on books that will improve your life.

 - Learn about everything you’re interested in – follow your passions and learn more about them.
 Dig into things that spark your curiosity.
 Take online classes or attend lectures.
 Keep learning.